 Hybrid Pattern Detection

-After going through all the pattern recognition techniques, it is evident that no algorithm is always the most efficient for any use case.
+After going through all the statistical pattern recognition techniques, it is evident that no algorithm is always the most efficient for any use case.
 Therefore, combinations of various machine learning and pattern recognition algorithms lead to the best results or enable the implementation of efficient and optimized pattern detectors.

 Consequently, many pattern recognition projects are based on hybrid models to enhance the performance of the pattern recognizer for the specific use cases, depending on the type and availability of data.